Soracom API Usage Guide

 To retrieve the coverage types, parse and decode the Token to get its payload.
 The payload contains a operator.coverageType key which is an array containing the coverage types available to your Operator account.

-For example, the following Javascript code will return the coverage types array:
+The following JavaScript code retrieves the coverage types array:

 // "token" contains the string content of the API Token returned from /v1/auth